Ninjosh2/apollo_school_of_music/README.md

 - Devise - Setting up authentication for when users sign up / log in.

-- Omniauth - One click sign in through Github
+- Omniauth - One click sign in through Google.

 # Video Walkthrough
-Click here to watch my video about the project :
+Click here to watch my video about the project : https://youtu.be/-wDn2F_YfKI

 # License